Denise Giardina: Good King Harry

-Giardina began working on her first novel, Good King Harry, while living in Washington DC.
+Giardina began working on her first novel, Good King Harry, while living in Washington, D.C.
 She completed the book, told in the first-person voice of King Henry V, after returning to West Virginia.
 Unable to sell it, she took a class with visiting novelist George Garrett, who helped with revisions and also recommended Giardina to agent Jane Gelfman, who sold the novel to Aaron Asher at Harper & Row.
 Harry was published in 1984.
 Despite positive reviews, the novel sold poorly.
 Denise Giardina also wrote guest columns for The Charleston Gazette and submitted pieces to The Washington Post.

 Coalfield novels

 Her next novel, Storming Heaven, was published in 1987.
 In her previous work Giardina feared being pigeonholed as a "regional" writer, but this time she returned to her roots, setting the novel in the coalfields along the West Virginia–Kentucky border during the West Virginia Mine Wars.
 It covers the period 1890–1921, when coal miners fought to be unionized.
-The climax of the novel is based upon the historical 1921 Battle of Blair Mountain, when in 1921 U.S. Army troops marched on a small group of resisting miners working to create a fledgling union.
+The climax of the novel is based on the 1921 Battle of Blair Mountain, when U.S. Army troops marched on a small group of miners resisting to create a fledgling union.
 The mining camp Giardina spent her childhood in was less than 100 miles from Blair Mountain and served as the model for the town of Winco in the novel.

 Giardina's 1992 novel, The Unquiet Earth, also explores life in the coalfields of West Virginia from the 1930s into the 1980s.
-Both novels follow characters either fighting or accommodating King Cole, are written from the first-person perspective of several narrators, in regional dialect, enabling readers to clearly understand the characters' views of the United Mine Workers of America and the hope that they invest in the union.
+Both books follow characters either fighting or accommodating King Cole, are written from the first-person perspective of several narrators, in regional dialect, enabling readers to clearly understand the characters' views of the United Mine Workers of America and the hope that they invest in the union.
 Some of the characters in The Unquiet Earth are descendants of those in Storming Heaven, and one, Jackie, is an alter-ego of Giardina herself.
 Giardina incorporates a diversity of portraits, not only of coal miners, but also of coal operators, politicians (local and national), and VISTA workers into the two stories.
-The novel also chronicles the continual lack of concern for human life by the coal mine operators.
-This includes such important issues as Coalworker's pneumoconiosis and culminates in a catastrophic flood at the novel's end, the author's fictionalization of the 1972 Buffalo Creek Disaster.
+The novel also chronicles the coal mine operators' continual lack of concern for human life.
+This includes critical issues such as Coalworker's pneumoconiosis and culminates in a catastrophic flood at the novel's end —the author's fictionalization of the 1972 Buffalo Creek Disaster.
 Giardina also captures such aspects of life in Appalachia as religion and racism.